kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 1. At the step after `brother`, the decoder surfaces a `who`-shaped association before the output resolves to `now`, while an N → AW-like acoustic pattern is also readable in the encoder.
 2. Distributed vocabulary-aligned patterns in the encoder carry considerably more recoverable phone information than the brightest coordinate alone.
-3. Small edits at intermediate states can change later layers and later time steps, although repeatable, selective semantic control has not been established.
+3. On one ambiguous recording, a timed equal-strength phone-direction edit can cross Whisper's real output boundary to `Yanny!` and survive a second fitted map and initial random controls; a target-optimized Laurel route also exists, but does not transfer as cleanly.

 Each observation allows more than one interpretation.
 That is the interesting part.

 The old psycholinguistic experiments—priming, ambiguity, phonetic competition, adaptation—may give us a library of questions to bring into the model.
 The difference is that now we can do more than observe the final behavior and work backward.
 We can try to locate an association, touch it, and see whether the remaining computation reorganizes in the way we predicted.

-If stable anchors exist, perhaps they could eventually help us debug, adapt, or customize a trained model without collecting another dataset and retraining the whole system for every deployment.
+If stable anchors exist beyond this clip, perhaps they could eventually help us debug, adapt, or customize a trained model without collecting another dataset and retraining the whole system for every deployment.

 But first we need to learn which knobs are real, what they control, and what else they disturb.